aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/_index.md

 | :- | :- | :- | :- |
 |/words/storage/file/{path}|GET|Download a File from Storage|[DownloadFile](https://apireference.aspose.cloud/words/#/File/DownloadFile)|

 You can use cURL command-line utility to test this REST API.
 The following examples demonstate how to do it.
-Please refer to the <a href="/words/getting-started/quickstart/">instructions</a> to get a 'JWT_TOKEN' for authorization.
+Please read these <a href="/words/getting-started/quickstart/">instructions</a> to receive a personal `JWT_TOKEN` for authorization.

 {{< nosnippet >}}
 {{< tabs tabTotal="1" tabID="1" tabName1="Request" >}}